-Geberit migrated its complete SAP landscape from Intel Itanium-based servers running UNIX to Intel Xeon-based blade servers running SUSE Linux Enterprise Server for SAP Applications, virtualised using VMware.
-These new technologies provide a fast, flexible and efficient platform for Geberit’s mission-critical SAP applications.
+Geberit migrated its complete SAP landscape to Intel Xeon-based blade servers running SUSE Linux Enterprise Server for SAP Applications, virtualised using VMware, improving SAP performance by 60%.

 Geberit wanted to standardise its IT server landscape to reduce the cost and complexity of its IT operations.
 The company also aimed to increase the flexibility of its SAP ERP solution by migrating from Intel Itanium-based servers to blade servers based on Intel Xeon processors.